elyor04/video-recorder-py/installation/LINUX.md

 ## To install required libraries

-Go to home directory
+Open you termina and go to home directory
 ```
 cd ~
 ```

-# Update your system
+Update your system
 ```
 sudo apt-get update && sudo apt-get -y upgrade
 ```